Maseko11/GettingStartedWithGit/README.md

 # Getting Started with Git and Github Demo
-Learning about Git and Github
+Learning about Git and Github.
+Beginner Journey